Understanding Motor Inrush Currents, & NEC Article 430.52

 Understanding Motor Inrush Current is a Necessary Overload Condition

 So, what is motor inrush-current?
 When an AC NEMA motor is first energized, excessive current is drawn on the circuit supplying the motor, well beyond the current levels specified on the motor nameplate.
-High resistance is often encountered when starting a motor from a static (idle) position, and excessive current draw is necessary to begin the rotation of the motor shaft.
+When starting a motor from a static (idle) position, you often encounter high resistance, and the motor requires excessive current to begin rotating the shaft.

 Often, during the initial half-cycle of electrical current flow experienced at motor startup, (Note: A half-cycle in a 60 Hz electrical system equates to 1/120 of a second duration of time) inrush currents reach levels 20 times greater than the normal current levels experienced during the motor’s normal operating speeds.
 After this initial understanding of motor inrush current, the motor begins to rotate.
 At this point the initial starting current subsides, reducing to a level of current.
 This is equal to 4 – 8 times the normal running current for that motor.
-This reduced, yet still largely exaggerated current, is sustained only briefly.
-Furthermore, as the motor quickly reaches full running speed, where the current then subsides to its normal operating level.
+The motor sustains this reduced, yet still largely exaggerated, current only briefly.
+Furthermore, as the motor quickly reaches full running speed, the current subsides to its normal operating level.

 Understanding Motor Inrush Current and the Motor Components

 When considering or Understanding Motor inrush current, it helps to understand what is going on inside the AC induction motor when we first energize it.
-We know the stator windings are energized instantly upon power up.
+We know that power instantly energizes the stator windings upon startup.
 The alternating current (AC) supplied to this winding, produces an alternating magnetic field and then induces that field into the rotor.

-The difference in the magnetic fields between the stator winding (stationary copper winding group within the motor).
-Finally, the rotor winding (rotating shaft winding) is the biggest contributor to the initial Understanding Motor inrush current experienced at startup.
+The difference in the magnetic fields between the stator winding (a stationary copper winding group within the motor).
+Finally, the rotor winding (rotating shaft winding) is the biggest contributor to the initial Understanding of Motor inrush current experienced at startup.
 Once the rotor starts to rotate and then catches up with the stator’s magnetic field.
-As a result, the difference between the two fields is diminished, and the inrush current drops proportionally.
+As a result, the diminishing difference between the two fields reduces the inrush current proportionally.

 Of course, we know the standard AC induction motor always experiences some degree of slip; the two magnetic fields never synchronize entirely, as the rotor always lags the stator winding field to some degree.
-This motor “slip” is specified as the percent of slip, and the final torque that is delivered from the motor shaft is the result of the magnetic force induced to the motor shaft, minus that slip.
+We specify this motor ‘slip’ as the percent of slip, and the final torque delivered from the motor shaft results from the magnetic force induced to the shaft, minus the slip.

 Protection of Motor Circuits

 The National Electrical Code requires several levels of protection when it comes to installing motor control systems.
 This protection is necessary for the motor’s feeder circuit, (short circuit and ground-fault protection).
 Also, the motor’s branch circuit (short circuit and ground-fault protection) as well as motor overload protection.
-This is where the current flow to the motor is measured at each phase of the circuit supplying that motor assembly.
+This is where we measure the current flow to the motor at each phase of the circuit supplying the motor assembly.

 Understanding the potential for motor starting-current (in-rush current), in addition to the motor’s nameplate voltage rating.
 Also, the horsepower(hp) rating, and full-load-amp (FLA) rating, in conjunction with the NEC.
 This gives us the information needed to properly size the overcurrent/overload protection for that motor.

-While we want the OCPD (over-current-protection-device), whether it be a circuit breaker or fuse.
+We want the OCPD (over-current-protection device), whether it be a circuit breaker or fuse.
 This is to provide maximum protection against shorting and overload conditions.
 We also need these protective devices to ignore, for a short period.
-The inevitable in-rush current that will be experienced during motor starting.
+The motor will inevitably experience in-rush current during startup.

 Inverse Time Breakers and Fuses

 Inverse time circuit-breakers and time-delay fuses, made available for use by permission found in 430.52 of the NEC, make this short-to-ground protection, coupled with a blind eye to overload possible.
-Both the inverse time circuit-breaker as well and the time-delay fuse are designed to endure these massive inrush currents for the few hundredths of a second necessary to get past the initial startup of the motor.
-Inverse-time breakers achieve this by utilizing an attribute called the “trip-curve,” which essentially allows extreme, exaggerated current to remain on the circuit breaker for up to half a second or longer, while still performing instantaneous tripping of the breaker contacts when an outright short-to-ground current-flow is detected.
+Both the inverse-time circuit breaker and the time-delay fuse are designed to endure massive inrush currents for the few hundredths of a second needed to get past the motor’s initial startup.
+Inverse-time breakers achieve this by using an attribute called the ‘trip-curve,’ which allows extreme, exaggerated current to remain on the breaker for up to half a second or longer, while still instantly tripping the breaker contacts when detecting an outright short-to-ground current flow.

-The increase of fuse or circuit-breaker ampacity, ranging from 225% up to 400% of the circuit rating, made available by Table 430.52.
-It does little to resist the inrush above current.
+Table 430.52 provides the increase of fuse or circuit-breaker ampacity, ranging from 225% to 400% of the circuit rating.
+It does little to resist the inrush above the current.
 However, this allowed an increase in overcurrent device (breaker or fuse) size.
 This maintains the circuit during the few seconds immediately following that initial inrush current.
 Furthermore, as the current subsides and winds down to a normal operating current.

-The built-in delay properties found within these two types of overcurrent devices.
-This is coupled with the increase in size that is allowed for these same devices (permitted in T430.52).
+You can find the built-in delay properties within these two types of overcurrent devices, along with the allowed increase in size for these devices as permitted in T430.52.
 This makes it possible for the motor branch circuit to endure the momentary bombardment of extreme inrush currents experienced at motor startup.

 Correct selection for CB protection.